sjm-steffann/netbox-reorder/README.md

 # NetBox plugin to order interfaces more intuitively

+> :warning: **This plugin hacks into NetBox**: This plugin definitely does not follow the supported plugin protocol, and can break NetBox!

 ## Compatibility

 This plugin in compatible with [NetBox](https://netbox.readthedocs.org/) 2.8.
 Because of the way this plugin hacks into the internals of NetBox compatibility with other versions is not guaranteed.